 We are especially grateful to the dedicated Programming Historian authors who are not members of the Project Team:

-Taryn Dewar, Kellen Kurschinski, Seth Bernstein, James Baker, Amanda Morton, Dennis Tenen, Grant Wythoff, Shawn Graham, Scott Weingart, Jim Clifford, Daniel Macfarlane, Josh MacFadyen, Jon Crump, Vilja Hulden, Marten Düring, Max De Wilde, Ruben Verborgh, Seth van Hooland, Jonathan Reeve, Spencer Roberts, Doug Knox, Heather Froehlich, Laura Turner O’Hara, Sarah Simpkin, Megan R. Brett, Ted Dawson, M. H. Beals, Elizabeth Venditto, Jacob W. Greene, Jeanette Sewell, Boris Capitanu, Peter Organisciak, Justin Colson, Taylor Arnold, Lauren Tilton, Stephanie J. Richmond, Tommy Tavenner, Jonathan Blaney, and, hopefully, you!
+Taryn Dewar, Kellen Kurschinski, Seth Bernstein, James Baker, Amanda Morton, Dennis Tenen, Grant Wythoff, Shawn Graham, Scott Weingart, Jim Clifford, Daniel Macfarlane, Josh MacFadyen, Jon Crump, Vilja Hulden, Marten Düring, Max De Wilde, Ruben Verborgh, Seth van Hooland, Jonathan Reeve, Spencer Roberts, Doug Knox, Heather Froehlich, Laura Turner O’Hara, Sarah Simpkin, Megan R. Brett, Ted Dawson, M. H. Beals, Elizabeth Venditto, Jacob W. Greene, Jeanette Sewell, Boris Capitanu, Peter Organisciak, Justin Colson, Taylor Arnold, Lauren Tilton, Stephanie J. Richmond, Tommy Tavenner, Jonathan Blaney, Daniel Ruten, and, hopefully, you!
 Find out more about becoming an author.

 We also thank everyone who has helped to review lessons by reporting issues, fixing errors, or conducting formal peer reviews.
 At the time of writing, this has included the following people: